3 Ways to Do Your Year End Tax Planning

 Pros: The software does a good job of factoring in current changes in tax law.
 We have input information from real tax returns, and if the input is correct, the software delivers an accurate answer.

-Cons: If you do not do your own tax return or investing, gathering the correct information and figuring out how to input it can be a cumbersome task.
-In addition, if you are already collecting Social Security benefits you will need to use a separate online calculator to determine the portion of your benefits that are taxable so that you can input that number into the 1040 calculator above.
+Cons: If you do not do your tax return or investing, gathering the correct information, and figuring out how to input it can be a cumbersome task.
+Also, if you are already collecting Social Security benefits, you will need to use a separate online calculator to determine the portion of your benefits that are taxable so that you can input that number into the 1040 calculator above.

 Use this tax bracket to determine if you should look for extra deductions or if you have room in your tax bracket to realize more income, or use capital gain or loss harvesting.